 Although this might sound old school, it is beneficial to create opportunities for employees to meet one another outside of the office.
 Nothing hinders effective communication more than when there are employees who haven’t met one another.

-Plan an after work happy hour or a holiday party.
-It gives your employees something to look forward to, in addition to improving stronger communication and engagement.
+Plan an after-work happy hour or a holiday party.
+It gives your employees something to look forward to, in addition to improving communication and building stronger engagement.
+Everyone enjoys free food and drinks and it allows people to learn about each other outside of work.

 9. Pay Attention to Your Middle Managers

-It is simple to categorize employees into groups and then conduct meetings across different levels of a business, and there is a time and place for this.
+It is simple to categorize employees into groups and then conduct meetings across different levels of people.
 However, you shouldn’t neglect your middle management.
 They can be your best friend or your worst enemy.
+Make sure to teach them how to communicate with employees in annual reviews.

-10. Take Stock of Your Own Communication Skills
+10. Take Stock and Improve Your Communication Skills

-Last but not least, every HR manager wants their employees’ communication to be as streamlined as possible, but what are you own communication skills like?
+Last but not least, every HR manager wants their employees’ communication to be as streamlined as possible, but what are your own communication skills like?

 After all, you do lead by example.
 Taking stock of how you approach communication can be enormously beneficial.
-The only way to serve as a model leader is if you work on improving yourself as well.
+The only way to serve as a model leader is if you work on improving staff communications by improving yourself.